-Running can be more physically damaging than other sports like swimming.
-The Department of Physiotherapy at SKH explains why you should not ignore running injuries.
+Running exerts a greater physical impact on your body as compared to low-impact sports like swimming.
+The Department of Physiotherapy from Sengkang General Hospital (SKH) explains why you should not ignore your running injuries.

 Department of Physiotherapy at